Nislaco/Linux-GPU-V-Scripts-for-Hyper-V/README.md

 This repo is meant to provide info for setting up the WSL kernel module on newer LTS kernels 6.x.

+The provided scripts are working with linux kernels versions up to 6.9.x.
+Kernels 6.10 - 6.12 so far are not working with the provided scripts.
+Only up to kernel 6.8 has been tested on debian 12 bookworm.

 GPU add script provided is meant to let you select each GPU to be utilized for passthrough, and needs to be run again to add additional GPU's.

-If you have multiple Nvidia devices you may need to all to each VM for nvidia-smi to function correctly.
+If you have multiple Nvidia devices you may need to add all cuda capable devices to each VM in order for nvidia-smi to function correctly.